Hunting in NAMMCO member countries

 Monitoring and inspection – whales, seals and walrus

-The wildlife officers work in close cooperation with the municipality authority, the police, Arctic Command and the Government of Greenland.
+The wildlife officers work in close cooperation with the municipality authority, the police, Arctic Command, and the Government of Greenland.
 The wildlife officers monitor the hunts or hunting activities by inspections of some of the hunts at sea and/or by controlling permits, licenses and equipment used on-board the vessels and skiffs and at the open markets where the hunters can sell their products.

 Reporting – whales, seals and walrus

 No edible products from a licensed marine mammal may be sold before the catch has been reported to the municipality.
 The hunters obtain a stamp on their license that confirms that a report has been delivered and the catch can be legitimately sold.
-Whalers with a harpoon boat license must display both the receipt for the purchase of the whale grenade as well as the used grenade with serial number.
+Whalers with a harpoon gun boat license must display both the receipt for the purchase of the whale grenade as well as the used grenade with serial number.

 Iceland